Quantifying The Complex Spatiotemporal Chaos of Cardiac Fibrillation in Ionic Models Across Parameter Regimes: Data Acquisition

 \section{Data Acquisition}

-Voltage and action potential duration (APD) data from the 3V-SIM and OVVR models were simulated in 2D tissue using browser-based simulations.
+Voltage and APD data from the FK and TNNP human ventricular models were simulated in two-dimensional (2D) tissue using browser-based simulations.
+APD was calculated using a threshold of $u = 0.3$, where linear interpolation was applied between time steps to precisely determine the crossing points when the measurement time step did not land exactly on the threshold.
+The Diastolic Interval (DI) was calculated as the time elapsed between the end of one APD and the onset of the subsequent APD.
 These simulations were implemented with WebGL via the Abubu.js library, which provides a simplified interface for GPU acceleration compared to traditional WebGL.
-This allows researchers without graphics programming experience to focus on the numerical and physiological aspects of the models.
-Abubu.js uses texture as the primary data structure, where each texture contains 512*512 pixels and every pixel has four channels: red ($r$), green ($g$), blue ($b$), alpha ($\alpha$, transparency).
-In the 3V SIM model, only three channels ($r,g,b$) are used to store variables ($u,v,w$) and $\alpha$ is set to be $1.0$.
-In the OVVR model, 11 separate textures are used, where each of them stores 4 state variables (41 state variables in total per cell).
+Abubu.js uses textures as the primary data structures, where each texture contains 512*512 pixels (1000*1000 pixels for TNNP model), as shown in Table~\ref{tab:simulation_parameters}, and every pixel has four channels: red ($r$), green ($g$), blue ($b$), and alpha ($\alpha$, transparency).
+In the FK model, only three channels ($r,g,b$) are used to store state variables ($u,v,w$) and $\alpha$ is set to be $1.0$.
+In the TNNP model, five separate textures are used, each storing at most four state variables (19 state variables in total per cell).

-When solving the PDEs, finite difference and forward Euler methods are applied respectively.
-The time and space discretizations are \( dt = 0.1\,\mathrm{ms} \) and \( dx = dy = \frac{18}{512}\,\mathrm{cm} \), respectively.
-The boundary condition is using GL\_CLAMP\_TO\_EDGE in WebGL, which means if the coordinates of pixels are $[0,1]^2$, then any coordinate greater than 1.0 is set to 1.0, and any coordinate less than 0.0 is set to 0.0.
+The PDEs were solved numerically using the forward Euler method for time integration and the second-order central difference scheme for the Laplacian.
+The time and space discretizations are shown in Table~\ref{tab:simulation_parameters}.
+No-flux boundary conditions were enforced.

-We conducted experiments across multiple parameter sets to quantify their complexity specially for spiral waves undergoing breakup.
-The same S1--S2 cross-field protocol~\cite{smith2020s1s2, jones2018spiral} was used consistently across all configurations to initiate spiral activity.
-This protocol applies an initial planar stimulus (S1), followed by a well-timed localized second stimulus (S2), perpendicular to S1, during the refractory tail of the wavefront, facilitating the formation of spiral wave singularities, as shown in Fig.~\ref{fig:initial condition}(A,B), allowing subsequent nonlinearity calculation.
+We conducted simulations using multiple parameter sets to quantify the complexity of their dynamics, especially for spiral waves undergoing breakup.
+The same S1--S2 cross-field protocol~\cite{narayan2008repolarization} was used consistently across all configurations to initiate spiral activity.
+This protocol applies an initial planar stimulus (S1), followed by a carefully timed second stimulus (S2) perpendicular to S1 during the refractory tail of the wavefront, facilitating the formation of spiral wave singularities, as shown in Fig.~\ref{fig:initial condition}(A,B), allowing subsequent nonlinearity calculation.